AaminaT/ChessProgram/README.md

  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * [toolname](link) - We have yet to decide on the tools we plan to use.
 We will update this as we progress into the developmental phase.
  >   Langauges: C++, SQL
  > * What will be the input/output of your project?
 What are the features that the project provides?
+Console input, console output.
  >
  > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
  >